Keeping the wheels turning

 The District obtains its drinking water from four rain-fed creeks on Meares Island, piped across the seabed to our treatment facilities in Tofino.

-Two creeks have reservoirs: Ahkmahksis Reservoir (23,000 m3) and Close Creek Dam (2,000 m3).
+Two creeks have reservoirs: Ahkmahksis Reservoir (23,000 m3) and Sharp Creek Reservoir (2,000 m3).
 These source reservoirs are intended to bridge the gap between the District’s demand for water and the volume available from the four creeks during dry conditions.